HELP! My Chickens are Going Bald! (What to Do to Help Your Hens Get Through Their Molt & Why on Earth Does a Chicken

 Here are some other chicken articles you might be interested in too:

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, may receive a small commission at no extra cost to you.
+If you click through and make any kind of purchase, may earn a small commission at no extra cost to you.

 Why Do Chickens Molt and What IS a Molt, Anyway?